 Hiroshima’s Peace Park is a truly serene and contemplative space located in the center of Hiroshima.
 Designed by architect Kenzō Tange, this area was once a busy part of downtown Hiroshima, flattened by the 1945 Hiroshima bombing.
-The park is a space to memorialise the victims, and for contemplating world peace.
+The park is a space to memorialize the victims, and for contemplating world peace.

 Just next to the peace park is the Hiroshima Peace Memorial Museum.
 The museum is dedicated to educating the world, with hopes for a more peaceful future through the legacy of those affected by the 1945 atomic bomb.
 It’s a difficult museum to see, but definitely an important message and experience.

 Built in 1958, this castle is a complete reconstruction of the 1590’s original that was flattened in the atomic bombing.
-Complementary to the Peace memorial museum, it now serves as exhibition of Japan’s history up until 1945.
+Complementary to the Peace memorial museum, it now serves as an exhibition of Japan’s history up until 1945.

 Located just opposite Hiroshima castle, the Hiroshima Museum of Art features a collection of classical, modern and contemporary works from both Japan and abroad.
 This impressive collection is complemented by a rotation of world-class temporary exhibitions that ensure there is always something to see.